cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ### Add Video Files

-Drag and drop the two video files into the `Videos` folder.
+Drag and drop the two video files from the file explorer into the `Videos` folder.

 ![video_file_assets](\images\barracuda-posenet-tutorial\video_file_assets.PNG)